-Job interviews can be daunting, even for the most experienced.
-When your main task is putting your best foot forward, it can be difficult to know when to hold back in answering interview questions.
+Job interviews: The best way to figure out a candidate’s suitability for a job and assess their skills, personality and level of expertise.
+Sound daunting right?
+We think so too.
+When your main task is to put your best foot forward, it can be difficult to know when to hold back in answering interview questions.

-Some potential employers will try to take advantage of a candidate’s nerves, asking tricky questions.
+Some potential employers could try to take advantage of a candidate’s nerves and sneak through a tricky interview question or two.
+These questions are simply off-limits, and are personal and not related to the job in any way.
 While these questions are hard to answer, there’s usually a way to navigate them.

 Well, here’s a list of the most common illegal interview questions to prepare you better.

 Are you married?
 Do you have plans to get married soon?